PMMC G5: Chassis and hull

 The design is unusual in that it does not provide a hatch for the driver, who is instead located behind an armoured glass window.
-Maximised crew survivability is provided through a blast-resistant hull design providing mine and IED protection, and a decoupled floor to minimise the prorogation of the blast to the interior.
+Maximised crew survivability is provided through a blast-resistant hull design providing mine and IED protection, and a decoupled floor to minimise the propagation of the blast to the interior.
 Ballistic protection against projectiles along with protection against fragments and splinters is provided through modular (applique) armour which can be easily increased for high-threat environments.
 Access to the rear troop/cargo compartment is provided through a large electrically operated ramp with a separately manually opening door.

 The chassis features torsion bar suspension and hydraulic shock absorbers with six (6) road wheels each side.

 Interior

 The vehicle has a total of 14.5 m3 interior volume, which is greater than that for a M113.

 Crew and troops are provided with individual blast-resistant ergonomically designed seats.
 The driver is provided with a window of armoured glass along with periscopes and day/night cameras.
 Rear troop seats are folding and include footrests to maximise combat capability even after an 8-hour cross country ride.

 The interior, including stowages, is configurable for different mission parameters (e.g. ambulance, APC, etc.).